-Associate Professor, School of Art & Design
+Professor of digital media design, School of Art & Design

-Daria’s work has been exhibited and published by ACM SIGGRAPH, IEEE VR, VIS, ISEA, among many others.
+Tsoupikova’s work has been exhibited and published by ACM SIGGRAPH, IEEE VR, VIS, ISEA, among many others.
 Past projects have received funding from the NSF, National Institute on Disability and Rehabilitation Research (NIDRR) and the Department of Education.

-A former Fulbright Scholar, Daria is currently partnering with the Hand Rehabilitation Laboratory at the Rehabilitation Institute of Chicago to develop a multi-user virtual environment to aid in hand rehabilitation for stroke survivors.
+A former Fulbright Scholar, she is currently partnering with the Hand Rehabilitation Laboratory at the Rehabilitation Institute of Chicago to develop a multi-user virtual environment to aid in hand rehabilitation for stroke survivors.
 She also earned an MFA in Computer Graphics from Syracuse University.